 Adzuki Beans (Chori)

-Adzuki Beans are also known as azuki beans, aduki beans, red beans, red mung beans, and chori.
+Adzuki Beans are known by various names, including azuki beans, aduki beans, red beans, red mung beans, and chori.
 They are small, reddish-brown oval-shaped beans commonly used in Japanese, Chinese, and Korean cuisines.
-Red ones are extensively used but there are also white, black, and gray varieties.
+While red ones are extensively utilized, there are also white, black, and gray varieties.

 They have a slightly sweet, nutty flavor and creamy texture.
 They are used in sweet and savory recipes like porridge, mochi, soups, and stir-fries.
 In India, it's used in dishes like curries, dal, and stir-fries.